govinda16293/CampusLink/journals/teammate-1/README.md

-# Teammate 1 - Project Journal
+# Ashish - Project Journal

 Use this folder for weekly UCS503P progress updates.